YuLiangGoh/SmartHome/README.md

 # SmartHome
-A modify application about smart home for a pre senior from university.
+A modify application about exisiting smart home from university senior.